cloudmesh/cloudmesh-openapi/paper/_index.md

 Next, we benchmark these tests while wrapping them into pytests and run them on various cloud services.

-**Before continuing you must have successfully registered AWS, Azure, and Google clouds in your yaml file and be able to boot virtual machines on Google, AWS, and Azure.**
+**Before continuing you must have successfully registered AWS, Azure, and Google clouds in your yaml file and be able to boot virtual machines on Google, AWS, and Azure.
+This example currently should work on Linux and macOS**

 First we must change to a git branch that includes Azure provider fixes, and setup our ~./cloudmesh/cloudmesh.yaml file to replicate the parameters set for the benchmark results above.